The Art of Loving

 I feared being a burden by asking for help.
 My friend insisted on setting up a meal train for my recovery.
-No. It would be my second in 6 months.
+No. It would be my second one in 6 months.
 Too much asking.
 I can’t be that needy person that people find annoying.
 A Taker.
 My friend also said that by rejecting offers, I was denying people their desire to help me.
 Hmm, not accepting help could hurt people’s feelings?
 I had never thought of it that way.
 Not asking + Not taking=Not Loving.
-She also permissed that, yes, I can take whatever is offered and simply say “thank you.”
+She also gave me permission to take whatever is offered and simply say “thank you”.

 My fears melted into Loving self acceptance with the barrage of help.
 I even learned to ask for what I needed with little guilt.
 For instance, I asked another mom to transport my youngest to and from dance class, along with her own daughter, for a month.
 I simply offered to return the favor when I became able.
 An infinite loop of giving and receiving keeps us steeped in Loving gratitude.
 Friends were planning to clean my house, because, physically, I couldn’t.
-In the end, they hired a house cleaning woman, an act that transformed me from discomfort to a thankful heart.
+In the end, they hired a house cleaner for a few appointments, an act that transformed me from discomfort to a thankful heart.

 Amanda Palmer’s book, in fact, stood as a lengthy thank you letter…thank you, Amanda, for enduring so much unnecessary criticism, in order to open the doors for the rest of us to learn the art of asking.
 The art of Loving.